Prosecco & Petals

 On their own, an instrumental band has a limited usage at a wedding as they cannot provide the range of music needed for an evening disco.
-This option is usually combined with a DJ or band and should only be considered if you have the budget for additional spend.
+This option is usually combined with a DJ or band and should only be considered if you have the budget for the additional spend.
 The cost of an instrumental or string band can vary but will increase with the size of the band and quality.

-Creating your wedding playlist is the cheapest music option, which will leave room in your budget for other entertainment touches.
+Creating your own wedding playlist is the cheapest music option, which will leave room in your budget for other entertainment touches.
 This option also enables you to have complete autonomy over what music is played at different points in your day.
 There is an abundance of ready-made playlists in Spotify and other platforms that can then be amended to your musical tastes.

 If you are creating your playlist, you will need to invest time in downloading venue compatible software or recording music in a way it can be played.
 Creating your playlist can take considerable time to compile, and it will be vital to designate someone to set this up on the day.
-If opting for your music is important to clearly label the various playlists and distribute backup copies to the venue.
+If opting for your own music, it is important to clearly label the various playlists and distribute backup copies to the venue.

-If you are on a reasonably tight budget, it is best to save by having a DJ and intermix your playlist for the ceremony and drinks reception.
+If you are on a reasonably tight budget, it is best to save by having a DJ and intermix this with your own playlist for the ceremony and drinks reception.
 Music is not strictly needed at the wedding breakfast, and this will save on money too.
-Many all-in-one venues will also include some entertainment, such as a DJ.
-This will negate additional costs and means you can spend money elsewhere.
+Many all-in-one venues will also include some entertainment, such as a DJ, which will negate additional costs and mean you can spend money elsewhere.

-For those who are keen to get the dance floor moving a band that incorporate DJ interludes are a great way to combine lots of genres.
+For those who are keen to get the dance floor moving, a band who will incorporate playlists between sets is a great way to combine lots of genres.
 Bands can also get people on the dance-floor.